jimmysmits/CloudNotes/Preparation-Exam.md

 ## (Input) Variables & Values
 The Terraform language includes a few kinds of blocks for requesting or publishing named values.

-- **Input variables** serve as parameters for a Terraform module, so users can customize behavior without editing the source.
+- **Input variables:** serve as parameters for a Terraform module, so users can customize behavior without editing the source.
-- **Output values** are like return values for a Terraform module.
+- **Output values:** are like return values for a Terraform module.
-- **Local values** are a convenience feature for assigning a short name to an expression.
+- **Local values:** are a convenience feature for assigning a short name to an expression.

 ### (Input) Variables
 Each input variable accepted by a module must be declared using a variable block.
 Terraform CLI defines optional arguments for variable declarations.